apteryxxyz/config/packages/eslint-config/README.md

 pnpm add eslint eslint-config-apteryx
 ```

-Any additional dependencies - based on which configurations you decided to extend - will automatically be installed upon your first run of ESLint.
+Any additional dependencies - based on which configurations you decide to use - will automatically be installed upon your first run of ESLint.

 ## Usage